8:47am PT by Rick Porter

 Linklater (Legion, The Newsroom) plays Dr. Ellis, a military colonel and infectious disease specialist who dreams of being the hero who stops the pandemic.

-The casting comes as It: Chapter Two rules the box office and another King adaptation, of his new novel The Institute, is in development at Spyglass Media Group with the Mr. Mercedes duo of David E. Kelley and Jack Bender executive producing.
+The casting comes on the heels of It: Chapter Two debuting in theaters and another King adaptation, of his new novel The Institute, is in development at Spyglass Media Group with the Mr. Mercedes duo of David E. Kelley and Jack Bender executive producing.

 Josh Boone (The Fault in Our Stars), a longtime King fan who has been attached to The Stand since it was optioned as a feature film in 2014, is writing the CBS TV Studios project with Ben Cavell.
 Boone is also set to direct.
 King will write the last chapter of the series, with a coda that isn't in the book.